 Handprint Crafts for Kids

-This list of handprint art includes everything from Christmas and Hanukkah art ideas to different types of birds made from handprints!
+This list of handprint crafts includes everything from Christmas and Hanukkah art ideas to different types of birds made from handprints and footprints!
 It’s an all-inclusive list for hours of crafty keepsakes.

 Kristin turned a simple brown handprint into a horse with a few black paint lines.